github/docs/content/rest/interactions/repos.md

 allowTitleToDifferFromFilename: true
 ---

-## About the Repository interactions API
+## About repository interactions

-The Repository interactions API allows people with owner or admin access to temporarily restrict which type of user can comment, open issues, or create pull requests in a public repository. {% data reusables.interactions.interactions-detail %} Here's more about the types of {% data variables.product.product_name %} users:
+People with owner or admin access can use the REST API to temporarily restrict which type of user can comment, open issues, or create pull requests in a public repository. {% data reusables.interactions.interactions-detail %} Here's more about the types of {% data variables.product.product_name %} users:

 * {% data reusables.interactions.existing-user-limit-definition %} in the repository.
 * {% data reusables.interactions.contributor-user-limit-definition %} in the repository.